alexbfree/thesis/src/chapter-1.md

  [Principle 9](#principle-9) - Individual GDPR Requests can Compel Companies to Change Data Practices.
 - [Principle 10](#principle-10) - Collectives can Compare and Unify their Data and Use it to Demand Change.
 - [Principle 11](#principle-11) - Automating the Identification of Entities can enhance Machine Understanding and Unburden Life Interface Users.
-- [Principle 12](#principle-12) - The 'Seams' of Digital Services need to be identified, exploited and protected.
+- [Principle 12](#principle-12) - The 'Seams' of Digital Services need to be Identified, Exploited and Protected.
 - [Principle 13](#principle-13) - It is Possible (and Necessary) to Demonstrate Business Benefits of Transparency and Human-centricity.

 ### A Detailed and Actionable Research Agenda and Strategies for Empowerment and Systemic Change{#1.2.5}